 Dividends.
 The holders of our ordinary shares are entitled to such dividends as may be declared by our board of directors.
-Our post-offering amended and restated articles of association provide that dividends may be declared and paid out of our profits, realized or unrealized, or from any reserve set aside from profits which our board of directors determine is no longer needed.
+Our post-offering articles of association provide that dividends may be declared and paid out of the funds of our company lawfully available therefor, which under Cayman law includes our profits, realized or unrealized, and any reserve set aside from profits which our board of directors determine is no longer needed.
 Dividends may also be declared and paid out of share premium account or any other fund or account which can be authorized for this purpose in accordance with the Companies Law.
 Under the laws of the Cayman Islands, our company may pay a dividend out of either profit or share premium account, provided that in no circumstances may a dividend be paid if this would result in our company being unable to pay its debts as they fall due in the ordinary course of business.

 Voting Rights.
 Voting at any shareholders' meeting is by show of hands unless a poll is demanded.
-A poll may be demanded by the chairman of such meeting or any one or more shareholders who together hold not less than 10% of the votes attaching to the total ordinary shares which are present in person or by proxy at the meeting.
+A poll may be demanded by the chairman of such meeting or any shareholder present in person or by proxy at the meeting.

 An ordinary resolution to be passed at a meeting by the shareholders requires the affirmative vote of a simple majority of the votes attaching to the ordinary shares cast at a meeting, while a special resolution requires the affirmative vote of no less than two-thirds of the votes cast attaching to the outstanding ordinary shares at a meeting.
-A special resolution will be required for important matters such as a change of name or making changes to our post-offering amended and restated memorandum and articles of association.
+A special resolution will be required for important matters such as a change of name or making changes to our post-offering memorandum and articles of association.
 Holders of the ordinary shares may, among other things, divide or combine their shares by ordinary resolution.